 What is Schema?

-Schema (Schema.org) is a structured data standard agreed by many search engines.
+Schema (Schema.org) is a structured data standard agreed upon by many search engines.
 It is a standardised markup language to structure data across web pages.

 As you can see on the homepage of Schema.org, the project is sponsored by popular search engines including Google, Microsoft, Yahoo, and Yandex.